Kinaat-M/About-me/README.md

 # About-me
-I am much love for numbers
+I have much love for numbers
 I enjoy learning new things
 I am an extrovert